guldcoin/guld-chat/docs/3-transactions/2-Registration.md

 4. You are now registered, but your balance is -1 [GULD](guld.io).
 Before going on you'll want to buy at least 1 [GULD](guld.io) from some other member, to put you back in good standing.

-5. You cancheck how much guld you have by using the `/bal username` command followed by your username.
+5. You can check how much guld you have by using the `/bal username` command followed by your username.

 6. Congratulations!
 You now have a functioning secure guld account.
 [You can start sending and receiving guld](http://guld.chat/3-transactions/3-Transfers.html)